 I am fascinated at all the diverse comments and varying opinions about "where the crux is"!

-The first 15-20 feet were not that cruxy to me; I had solid hand and foot jams the whole way (and apparently the right movement skills to go with).
+The first 15-20 feet were not that cruxy to me; I had solid hand and foot jams the whole way.
 I felt much more desperate on the upper third as you're getting close to the roof--there was a wide but shallow section here that left me doing gripping hand stacks while making more of those weird-balance angling moves.

 Ultimately, the roof did prove to be the crux for me I guess; I blew my onsight here. :( Fatigue was definitely a factor!
 Fantastic route however!!

 Just did this again for the first time in about 25 years.
 Was as good as I remembered it to be.

 Crux is definitely at the top, not that hard, but a bit bouldery and the place where you need to be to figure out the moves is not exactly a rest.
 I think the 10b rating is spot on.
 Reach factors into the difficulty as well.

 I felt the hardest part was placing good gear at the start to keep from decking.
 Finding stances to pro from in the first 20 feet was strenuous.
 Other than that, it's a great route although it feels like a gimme 10b.

 By Colonel Mustard From: Reno, NV Jan 17, 2012 rating: 5.10a/b6a+19VI+E2 5b

 ^^^Well, it sorta is a gimme 10b, Benjamin, the new Vogel guide calls it 10a/b.
 I guess that's a fair summation, although I am not completely at home with slash grades myself.
 I've definitely done 10a's in Josh I thought were as hard as Illusion Dweller (Taxman, for one) or maybe harder.